 Getting there: Buses run every 15 minutes from Autogara 2 (not the one at the train station!) for 4 RON.
 More info here.

 Information: Romanian Tourism

 If you were to visit Brașov, which of these do you think you would like to visit?
-Have you visited Brașov and there are other day trips you would recommend?
+Have you made any of these day trips from Brasov and are there other day trips you would recommend?
 Please share in the comments below.